Last updated on February 10th, 2023 at 02:24 pm

 So, in order to compensate for the pressure that you’re putting on the lower back, the core muscles, and especially the obliques, are forced to work much harder.

-To be honest, rounding the back is just a precursor for injury.
+To be honest, rounding your the back during deadlifts is just a precursor for injury.

 And this is most notable in the stress placed on the spinal discs.